gregsadetsky/minimalish-django-starter/README.md

 - static file serving
 - integration of the frontend bundler Vite so that you can combine a TypeScript frontend with a Django backend. this is great for React projects, which most frontend projects are these days.
   - you also don't have to use Vite or write a TypeScript frontend -- the classic Django html templating still works fine.
-- all of the necessary files to deploy your site using [disco](https://letsdisco.dev/)
+- all of the necessary files to deploy your site using [disco](https://letsdisco.dev/) TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO

 ## how to do it